-• Specify the provision required and how the education, health and social care will work together to meet your child's needs and support the achievement of the agreed outcomes
+- Specify the provision required and how the education, health and social care will work together to meet your child's needs and support the achievement of the agreed outcomes - Name an appropriate placement that can meet their needs

-You, your child (where appropriate and aged 16 or over) and/or the school, usually the Inclusion Leader or Headteacher, can request that the Local Authority conduct an assessment of your child's needs with the view to issuing an EHCP.
+You, your child (where appropriate and aged 16 or over) and/or the school, usually the SENCo and Inclusion Leader or Headteacher, can request that the Local Authority to conduct an assessment of your child's needs with the view to issuing an EHCP.
 This process usually takes up to six months to complete, but it could take longer.